100+ datasets found

 Sampling procedure

-From March to April 2022, 652 stakeholders of the WBG in China were invited to provide their opinions on the WBG’s work in the country by participating in a Country Opinion Survey.
-Participants were drawn from the employees of ministries/ministerial departments/ implementation agencies; Project Management Units (PMUs) overseeing implementation of WBG projects; consultants/contractors working on WBG-supported projects/programs; local governments; independent government institutions; the judicial system; state-owned enterprises; bilateral and multilateral agencies; private sector organizations; the financial sector/private banks; private foundations; NGOs and community based organizations; professional/trade associations; youth groups; academia/research institutes/think tanks; and the media.
+From March to July 2020, 938 stakeholders of the WBG in Mali were invited to provide their opinions on the WBG’s work in the country by participating in a Country Opinion Survey.
+Participants were drawn from the Office of the President, Prime Minister; offices of a Minister; offices of a Parliamentarian; employees of ministries/ministerial departments/implementation agencies; Project Management Units (PMUs) overseeing implementation of WBG projects; consultants/contractors working on WBG-supported projects/programs; local governments; independent government institutions; the judicial system; state-owned enterprises; bilateral and multilateral agencies; private sector organizations; the financial sector/private banks; private foundations; NGOs and community-based organizations; trade unions; faith-based groups; youth groups; academia/research institutes/think tanks; and the media.

 Mode of data collection